gicentre/elm-vegalite/docs/changeNotes.md

 * `arc` mark and associated radial mark properties `maInnerRadius`, `maOuterRadius`, `maTheta` and `maTheta2` (VL4.9).

-- `maRadiusOffset` for polar offsetting of text marks that have been positioned via `Theta` and `OuterRadius`.
+- `maRadiusOffset` for polar offsetting of text marks that have been positioned via `Theta` and `R`.

 ### Other Changes